htcondor/htcondor/docs/misc-concepts/classad-mechanism.rst

 Old ClassAd Evaluation Semantics
 --------------------------------

-The ClassAd mechanism’s primary purpose is for matching entities that supply constraints on candidate matches.
+The ClassAd mechanism's primary purpose is for matching entities that supply constraints on candidate matches.
 The mechanism is therefore defined to carry out expression evaluations in the context of two ClassAds that are testing each other for a potential match.
 For example,